 Apps such as Sortir Toot Sweet! are leading the way.
 It has been designed to take the stress out of visiting an unfamiliar city.
 It suggests the best events and deals happening right now near your location in Paris – or in the next few hours – based on your customized tastes.
 Users can draw up a wish list and view them on a map to check locations.

 It isn’t just big cities that are benefiting.
-Orange Business Services recently unveiled a “smart resort” in Montgenèvre, in the Alps, as part of a concept that will be developed across France.
-The strategy combines free Wi-Fi, a mobile app, and big data analytics via Orange Business Services’ Flux Vision.
+Orange Business recently unveiled a “smart resort” in Montgenèvre, in the Alps, as part of a concept that will be developed across France.
+The strategy combines free Wi-Fi, a mobile app, and big data analytics via Orange Business’ Flux Vision.

 Open data will make life easier for residents to access town services, whilst providing tourists with real-time information on skiing in the winter and other activities.
 Via anonymized data collected and analyzed from Orange’s public mobile network, the town can make better decisions on allocating resources.